-The Mary Hadge Endowed Scholarship was established in support of students at Barton College by a gift from Jim Hadge, brother of Mary Hadge Roberson.
+The Mary Hadge Endowed Scholarship was established in support of students at Barton College by a gift from Jim Hadge, brother of Mary Hadge.
 The Mary Hadge Endowed Scholarship is awarded annually to one or more Barton College students majoring in English or elementary education.
 First preference will be given to a student who plans to be a teacher.

 The Marina R. Hardison Endowed Scholarship will be used to provide financial assistance for young men or women who have demonstrated commitment to, and leadership potential in, their church, and will be awarded on the basis of academic ability, extracurricular activities and leadership potential.
 First selection preference will be given to members of a Christian Church (Disciples of Christ).
 The student must maintain a 2.50 GPA, be enrolled as a full-time student, and demonstrate financial need.
 The award is to be made by the Office of Financial Aid.

 The J.J.
 Harper Family Scholarship was established by the Harper family.
 The recipient is chosen on the basis of financial need by the Office of Financial Aid in consultation with the Office of Admissions.
 The scholarship is renewable provided the student makes prescribed progress toward graduation.
+First preference is a member of the Christian Church (D.O.C.)
+Student must maintain a 2.50 GPA.